BrennerDesign/egofishinggear/_products/ego-s2-slider-large-pvc.md

     video: 'https://www.youtube.com/embed/b8Bd7PJ7KoU'
     is_video: true
 left_column_html: >-
-  <p>The EGO S2 Slider Large Nylon Landing Net comes with the revolutionary S2
+  <p>The EGO S2 Slider Large PVC Coated Landing Net comes with the revolutionary
-  slider extension handle technology.
+  S2 slider extension handle technology.
 With a simple pull or push of the S2 Slider handle grip, it gives the savvy angler real time control of the handle extension length throughout the fish capturing process.
 The innovative fishing net modular platform also allows the handle to detach, providing